10 min read

 Common Pitfalls to avoid when using price action scanner with trading signals

-Understanding and avoiding common pitfalls is a very important aspects to ensure the effectiveness of this hybrid methodology.
+Understanding and avoiding common pitfalls is essential to ensure this hybrid methodology's effectiveness.

 Below, we will discuss some of these common pitfalls, providing insights on how traders can steer clear of these challenges and enhance the synergy between price action scanners and trading signals.